-If any education record includes information on more than one (1) student, the agency shall allow parents to inspect and review only the information relating to their child or to be informed of the specific information.
+If any education record includes information on more than one (1) child, this agency shall allow parents to inspect and review only the information relating to their child or to be informed of the specific information.

-List of Types and Location of Information (34 CFR 300.
-616)
+List of Types and Location of Information (34 CFR 300.616)

-Each participating agency shall provide parents, on request, a list of the types and locations of education records collected, maintained, or used by the agency.
+This agency shall provide parents, on request, a list of the types and locations of education records collected, maintained, or used by the agency.